cryptedx/copilot-orchestra/README.md

    Alternatively, download the repository as a ZIP file and extract it to your desired location or just copy the contents of the agent files from the browser.

 2. **Verify Prerequisites**
-    - Ensure the latest VSCode Insiders is installed and running.
+    - Ensure the latest VSCode is installed and running.
     - Confirm the GitHub Copilot Chat extension is active (check the chat icon in the sidebar).
     - Verify your workspace is a git repository (run `git status` to confirm)
         - If not, you can use `git init` if you have git installed.

 ### Setup Custom Agents

-The GitHub Copilot Orchestra uses custom chat modes in VSCode Insiders to enable the multi-agent workflow.
+The GitHub Copilot Orchestra uses custom chat modes in VSCode to enable the multi-agent workflow.
 Each `.agent.md` file defines a specialized AI agent.

-1. **Open VSCode Insiders** in your workspace directory
+1. **Open VSCode** in your workspace directory

     ```bash
     cd /path/to/your/project
-    code-insiders .
+    code .
     ```

 2. **Locate Agent Files** - The repository includes four `.agent.md` files in the root directory: